Building an SDL Program - Part 1 - Where to start?15 Mar 2017

 SDL doesn't happen without full executive support.
 The integration of security practices like threat modeling and pen testing do add time to release cycles - it's extra work.
 And it's more painful early in the transition, before the practices become a part of the culture, when they are constantly in mind, but don't feel like they're in the way.
 The leadership team should understand that this program isn't just about implementing technical controls, it's more about implementing a practice, new habits, which require an intrinsic culture change.
 The good news is, while many people who haven't experienced this concept of building security in to the development process typically dread security reviews and meetings, in my experience going through this process with them causes the reverse to happen - development staff actually start to look forward to having security meetings.

-First Steps - Maturity Assessment
+First Steps - Interviews and Maturity Assessment

 You may have a sense of where your organization is at with regard to application security in the development processes, and you're almost certainly right.
 Nevertheless it's still a good idea to do a proper assessment to document the organization's maturity level.
 That assessment will serve as the starting point and reference for further discussions.
 The other value in an assessment is using it to measure the organization against other orgs in your industry.

-The Building Security in Maturity Model (BSIMM) is a valuable tool for this, it's a yearly study of dozens of companies from across various industry verticals.
+The Building Security in Maturity Model (BSIMM) is a valuable tool for measuring maturity, it's a yearly study of dozens of companies from across various industry verticals.
 The BSIMM was born out of a desire to gather real data about SDL implementations.
 As such, the people behind the study didn't approach companies with a pre-canned list of measurements.
 Rather they went to the companies to learn what those measurements should be.